dyy520qby/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git is a mutable index called stage.
-Git is a tracks changes.
+Git is a tracks changes of file.